 To investigate the model in the ground-state regime, one must further extrapolate to the $\beta \to \infty$ limit, using sufficiently large values of $\beta$ that already realize the $\epsilon\to 0$ limit.
-It would then be highly interesting to compare the zero-temperature Monte Carlo results (obtained via WV-HMC) with those from other approaches, such as Variational Monte Carlo, Constrained Path Quantum Monte Carlo, and Density Functional Theory.
+It would then be highly interesting to compare the zero-temperature Monte Carlo results (obtained using WV-HMC) with those from other approaches, such as variational Monte Carlo, constrained-path auxiliary-field quantum Monte Carlo, and density functional theory.
 One of the most informative indicators for such a comparison, which we plan to adopt, is the \emph{V-score} \cite{Wu:2023fgp}, a benchmark based on the variance of the ground-state energy. \footnote{ We thank Masatoshi Imada for suggesting this comparison scheme. }

 In parallel with the present study, we are extending the WV-HMC method to other systems.
-An extension to group manifolds has already been completed~\cite{Fukuma:2025gya}.
-Other targets include finite-density QCD, frustrated spin systems, and the real-time dynamics of quantum many-body systems.
+An extension to group manifolds has already been completed \cite{Fukuma:2025gya}.
+Current targets include finite-density QCD, other strongly correlated electron systems, and real-time dynamics of quantum many-body systems.
 Results from these ongoing efforts will be reported in future publications.